Tencent weighing bid for holding company behind Korea's Nexon: sources

 NXC and Tencent declined to comment.

+The social media-to-payments firm, and its gaming peers, faced a crackdown from Chinese authorities, which stopped approving new titles from March amid a regulatory overhaul triggered by growing criticism of video games for being violent and leading to myopia as well as addiction among young users.

+The freeze was lifted in December, when Tencent had already lost billions in its market value.

-(Reporting by Kane Wu in Hong Kong and Heekyong Yang in Seoul; additional reporting by Julie Zhu in Hong Kong, Cate Cadell in Beijing; editing by Sayantani Ghosh and Jason Neely)
+(Reporting by Kane Wu and Julie Zhu in Hong Kong and Heekyong Yang in Seoul; additional reporting by Cate Cadell in Beijing; editing by Sayantani Ghosh and Stephen Coates)